-- 293. Snapchat, Tiktok, and Instagram are defectively designed. - 294.
-Defendants have intentionally designed products to frustrate the exercise of parental responsibility by their minor users' parents.
+- 269. Defendants have intentionally designed products to frustrate the exercise of parental responsibility by their minor users' parents.
 Parents have a right to monitor their children's social media activity to protect them from harm.
-Defendants have designed products that make it difficult, if not impossible, for parents to exercise parental responsibility. - 295.
-It is feasible to design a social media product that requires parental consent for users under the age of 18 and prohibits users under the age of 13. - 296.
-Defendants' products are also defective for lack of parental controls, permission, and monitoring capability available on many other devices and applications. - 297.
+Defendants have designed products that make it difficult, if not impossible, for parents to exercise parental responsibility. - 270.
+Defendants' products are also defective for lack of parental controls, permission, and monitoring capability available on many other devices and applications. - 271.
 Defendants' products are designed with specific product features intended to prevent and/or interfere with parents' reasonable and lawful exercise of parental control, permission, and monitoring capability available on many other devices and applications.